Electronic Component Adhesives Guide

 Amplifier Adhesives

-In addition to selecting the right type of amplifier for the application, design engineers need to select an adhesive that can withstand the specific operating environment.
-Amplifier adhesives are designed to withstand specific temperature ranges and resist both dust and moisture.
-Some products are electrically insulating or have UL 94 flame ratings.
+Environmental resistance is also a key specification.
+Amplifier adhesives can withstand specific temperature ranges and may resist dust and moisture.
+Some products are electrically insulating and have UL 94 flame ratings.
 Chemistries, cure methods, and colors vary.
 Products come in one-part or two-part (A/B) forms and include solvent-free formulations for greater environmental sustainability.

 Applications for amplifier adhesives include: